tehcanai/Orison/README.md

 # Orison

-A simple backend server with Flaskr for a university course.
+A simple messaging server with Flaskr for a university course.